 Take a Hike

 The Blue Ridge Parkway isn’t the only place where you can go hiking in Asheville.
-You can take short hikes to waterfalls, scenic viewpoints, and much more.
+You can take short hikes to waterfalls like this guided waterfall hike, scenic viewpoints, and much more.
+There’s even a Mountain Hike and Yoga tour you could join.

-For more on hiking in Asheville, I suggest checking out the very informative website Asheville Trails.
+For more hiking in Asheville, check out the very informative website Asheville Trails.

 A great way to check out the AT on a short day trip is taking a drive up to the Max Patch trail.
 You’ll need a car, as it’s about a 50-minute drive outside of downtown.
 Once you’re done hiking, you can…